Global19-atlassian-net/BindingCalculator/README.md

 Installation
 ------------
-To download this version of the sample preparation calculator, use the ZIP button to download a zip file containing this README file, a RELEASENOTES file describing changes between versions, as well as a single-file version of the calculator named
+To download this version of the binding calculator, use the ZIP button to download a zip file containing this README file, a RELEASENOTES file describing changes between versions, as well as a single-file version of the calculator named